 Cons

-- The light is not as bright as normal bulbs.
+• The light is not as bright as normal bulbs.
+I'd compare it to somewhere between at 25-40 watt bulb.

 For me, the convenience far outweighs the cons.
-If I have an outlet below (to run wiring) and an good spot for a light switch nearby, I'll still opt for having it wired.
-But this is a great option for bigger projects like this.
+If I have an outlet below (to run wiring) and a good spot for a light switch nearby, I'll still opt for having it wired.
+But this is a great option for bigger projects like this that would cost more to have an electrician add.

 ReplyDelete